i574n/vault/3_resources/dialects/english.md

 A story of courage, of battles won
 And though I may not reap the riches I seek
 I'll have the eternal honor, of setting the princess free

+---

+I'm on a quest for truth, gotta keep searching
+Leaving the UN for the hills of Tuscany, I'm lurching Towards a deeper understanding of the world we're in Theory of systems ain't enough, gotta dig in

+Prigogine's dynamics is all well and good
+But it only explains local relations, understood?
+Whitehead said it, all relations are internal
+Entities are what they are, 'cause of connections infernal

+So I looked to quantum physics, biology, and more
+And found evidence that things are connected to the core Internal relations linking consciousness with others
+A mystical experience, but science needs to uncover

+The field of IQV, Y-(psi-), or akashic, as I call it It connects everything, never a moment to quit
+My books on the subject, they bring together the evidence Of a universal field, a connection to all that's relevant

+Coherence, correlation, and connection, all emerging In science, in biology, and in consciousness converging Einstein wanted a simple scheme to explain all
+I'm working towards that goal, to find the scientific protocol

+So let's research and develop this scheme
+It's essential for science, and society it will redeem For a scientifically grounded understanding of our place In the universe, and the totality of our experience we'll embrace

+---

+The end of the gods, the beginning of man
+Lif and Lifthrasir, the only ones to stand
+From their children, the Earth was populated
+But the introduction of Christianity, some celebrated

+The weakness of the gods, a lack of care
+The destiny of men, determined by fate's affair Individual norms, guiding each man's way
+No intervention, let destiny have its say

+Christianity came, with the notion of an afterlife
+The gods of old, lost their might
+But some practices and beliefs, still remain
+The victory of Christianity, over pagan's reign

+No central authority, no practical doctrine
+The pagan faith, struggled to gain traction
+Early Christian teachings, known by the North Associated with good and evil, a familiar sort

+The heroic life, of the new faith
+Appealed to the warriors, their heroic fate
+The fusion of pagan and Christian belief
+Created a new bond, beyond earthly relief

+The shaman bridged the gap, between heaven and earth But with the incarnation of Christ, a new bond gave birth The power of the Christian faith, in its unification Of the old and the new, creating a new generation

+The heroism of the cloister, and missionary work
+A new kind of heroism, for those who shirk
+The pagan faith, a thing of the past
+Christianity, a bond that will last